VICON: Vision In-Context Operator Networks for Multi-Physics Fluid Dynamics Prediction: Additional Experimental Results.

 \subsection{Ablation Studies}

-\paragraph{Impact of Patch Resolutions.} We conducted ablation studies on patch resolution by varying patch sizes (8, 16, 32, 64) to find a balance between spatial granularity and computational resource constraint.
-While smaller patches theoretically capture finer details, they generate longer token sequences, hitting memory caps due to transformer's quadratic complexity.
-For patches smaller than $16 \times 16$, we had to reduce token dimensions (1024→512) and feedforward dimensions (from 2048 to 1024), while patches below $8 \times 8$ remained infeasible even with mixed precision training. \cref{fig:ablation_studies}(a-c) shows that patch size 16 achieves optimal performance across all datasets—balancing sequence length and representational capacity.
+\paragraph{Impact of Patch Resolutions.} We conducted ablation studies on patch resolution by varying patch sizes (\revisiont{4,} 8, 16, 32, 64) to find a balance between spatial granularity and computational resource constraint.
+While smaller patches theoretically capture finer details, they generate longer token sequences, hitting memory caps due to transformer's quadratic complexity. \revisiont{For patch size 8, we reduced token dimensions (512→256) and feedforward dimensions (1024→512).
+For patch size 4, we applied further reductions (token dim 128, feedforward dim 256, layers 10→5) to fit within 80GB A100 memory—yet training still required 188 hours (vs 58 hours for ps=16) and inference slowed to 9.55 sec/step (vs 8.7 ms for ps=16).
+Patches below $4 \times 4$ remained infeasible even with these aggressive reductions.} \cref{fig:ablation_studies}(a-c) shows that patch size 16 achieves optimal performance across all datasets—balancing sequence length and representational capacity.
 Performance degradation with coarser patches (32, 64) aligns with expectations, while degradation with finer patches stems from the necessary reduction in hidden dimensions, highlighting a fundamental challenge in scaling to 3D applications.

 \paragraph{Positional Encodings.} We evaluated different combinations of positional encodings as shown in \cref{fig:ablation_studies}(d-f).
 Our architecture employs two types of encodings: patch position encodings (for spatial relationships between patches) and function encodings (differentiating input/output in different pairs) (\cref{sec:method:VICON}).